-The Oxfordshire Perinatal team focuses on three key areas
+The Oxfordshire Specialist Perinatal Mental Health Service is a secondary care service and focuses on three key areas:

 - Preconception advice for women thinking of starting a family who have a history of mental illness themselves or in their family.

-- New referrals of mums-to-be who are 12-weeks pregnant and up to one year post birth, who have a mental health diagnosis.
+- New referrals for women who are newly pregnant and up to one-year post birth, who have a diagnosis of a mental health condition.

-Positive maternal mental health contributes to better outcomes for the mother and child; including good parenting and giving the child the best start in life.
+Positive maternal mental health contributes to better outcomes for both mother and child including improved parenting and giving the child the best start in life.